itsaboutcode/fullstackopen/README.md

 - Imagine you have an array and you would like to assign each item from an array to local variables.

-- The destructuring assignment uses similar syntax, but on the **left-hand side of the assignment** to define what values to unpack from the sourced variable
+- The destructuring assignment uses similar syntax, but on the **left-hand side of the assignment** to define what values to unpack from the sourced variable.

-- In destructuring assignment, each index on the **left-hand side** correspond to respective index in an array on **right-hand side** of assignment.
+- In the destructuring assignment, each index on the **left-hand side** correspond to respective index in an array on **right-hand side** of assignment.

 ```js
 const [firstElement, secondElement] = list;